 I have been working as a professional graphic designer since 1995 and I have over 20 years experience using the following Creative Suite software: Adobe InDesign, Adobe Illustrator, Adobe Photoshop, Adobe Acrobat.
-More recently I have been using Adobe Spark (online story-telling platform), Adobe Animate (vector based animation software), Wix (website design and build software), and Sketch (user interface and prototypes).
+I have been using Adobe Spark (online story-telling platform), Adobe Animate (vector based animation software), Wordpress and Wix (for website design and development), Adobe XD and Sketch (user interface and prototyping).

 What's the difference between a Vector and Raster image file?

 Another confusing subject to explore.
 There are two types of digital graphics files vector

 and raster, sometimes referred to as bitmap because they use 'bit maps' to store information.

 Vector images, which are constructed in software packages like Adobe illustrator use lines and curves known as paths and shapes (rather than pixels) plus mathematical theory.
 When saving files you can use the following extensions: .SVG, .EPS, .PDF, and .AI.